kalandjl/llm-from-scratch/README.md

 ```

 ### Notebooks
 My main training logic was implemented in model.ipynb, where the base model was trained and exported.
-However, I would recommend you use the lora.ipynb, which as it preloads the weights from the /models directory.
+However, I would recommend you use the lora.ipynb, as it preloads the weights from the /models directory.
 If you don't want to use the lora implementation, just remove the cell which replaces my original W_query and W_value layers with LoRALayer.
 To use any of the notebooks, ensure jupyter is installed, and run
 ```
 jupyter notebook
 ```